Dremora/eslint-plugin-no-type-assertion/README.md

 # eslint-plugin-no-type-assertion

 Disallow type assertions in TypeScript code.
-The rule will forbid both `as` operator, as well as angle-bracketed syntax, unlessused for [const assertions](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-4.html#const-assertions).
+The rule will forbid both `as` operator and the angle-bracketed syntax, unless used for [const assertions](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-4.html#const-assertions).

 The following code becomes invalid: